Defending Champion Medvedev Makes Strong Shanghai Masters Start - UrduPoint

 "I was very confident and very sure of what I was doing and what I was following and it worked out pretty well."

-World number two Alcaraz is also in action later, playing France's Gregoire Barrere.
+World number two Alcaraz is also in action Saturday, playing France's Gregoire Barrere.

 Alcaraz is looking to close the gap on the absent Novak Djokovic at the top of the rankings with strong performances in China.

-But he was disappointed in Beijing by Italy's Jannik Sinner, who defeated him in the semi-final before going on to beat Medvedev and take the China Open title.
+But he was disappointed in Beijing by Sinner, who defeated him in the semi-final before going on to beat Medvedev too.

-Sinner also takes to the court for the first time Saturday, playing the United States' Marcos Giron.